jumpingjoy/watchnationpro/index.md

 ## What are the Key Features?<br> How to Use it in Your Daily Life

-As a leading source for the best smartwatch reviews on the web, we believe you should know about all the major features to look for when scouting out the products, not just the headline ones.
-(1) So, before you dive into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to use them:
+As a leading source for the best smartwatch reviews on the web, we believe you should know about all the major features for when searching out the products, not just the headline ones.
+(1) So, before you look into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to use them:

 ### ✅Check Smartwatch Compatibility with Mobile OS

 The Operating system in smartwatches must suit your smartphone's OS also.
 Otherwise, you have to face some lack of functions.

 #### Android Compatibility
 The Google wear operating system runs on many smartwatches such as LG Fossil etc. This OS is more compatible with android smartphones but also compatible to one extent with iPhones with limited features.
-You can easily check the compatibility of your Google Wear OS running smartwatches.
+You can easily have check the compatibility of the Google Wear OS running smartwatches.
 Open your smartphone browser and check the link to g.co/wearcheck

 The Wear OS may not be attractive in its design, but its functionalities are highly recommendable.
 Its speech-to-text features are very convenient to answer emails and texts with more comfortability.
 But the speech-to-text features of the wear OS won't work on the iPhone.
 That's why we insist you check the compatibility of your smartphone OS with the smartwatch OS.